 Top tips: Easy outdoor activities for families this spring

 Spring is a wonderous time to get outside and appreciate the magnificent world around us.
-Encouraging parents to embrace the outdoors at this time of year can have many benefits for themselves, as well as learning opportunities for their children.
-Here are some benefits of being outside to share with parents and some simple, fun activities to get them started.
+Encouraging parents to embrace the outdoors at this time of year can have many benefits, including:

-• Getting some fresh air daily helps to boost health and happiness as well as helping to support a strong immune system
+• Daily fresh air helps to boost health and happiness as well as helping to support a strong immune system

 • Playing outdoors helps to build confidence, resilience and independence.